 - Represented a Top 20 accounting firm in a Madoff-related suit in the S.D.N.Y. brought by limited partners in a sub-feeder fund.
 The motion to dismiss was granted on all claims.

-- Represented an outside auditor in more than a dozen class and individual lawsuits in Multidistrict Litigation, asserting Section 10(b) and Section 11 claims.
-A Motion to Dismiss was partially successful, with the Section 11 claim dismissed on statute of limitations grounds.
-The case ultimately settled for less than 1/3 the national average for cases of this size.
+- Represented a Big 4 accounting firm in more than a dozen class and individual lawsuits in Multidistrict Litigation in the S.D.
+Tex., asserting Section 10(b) and Section 11 claims.
+The Section 11 claim was dismissed on statute of limitations grounds.
+The case ultimately settled for less than one third the national average for cases of this size.

-- Represented an outside auditor in consolidated shareholder and bondholder class actions arising out of the bankruptcy of a specialty finance company that lent money to health care providers.
+- Represented a Big 4 accounting firm in consolidated shareholder and bondholder class actions in the E.D.Pa. arising out of the bankruptcy of a specialty finance company that lent money to health care providers.
 The class actions asserted claims for securities fraud under Section 10(b) of the Securities and Exchange Act.
 Obtained a favorable settlement prior to trial that was less than the anticipated costs of trial.

 - Represented an individual audit partner in a PCAOB enforcement action and negotiated a settlement on his behalf.